robinjack/dsl_for_data_analysis/dsl/analysis_flow_grammar.md

 You might do this in the following ways:
 1. Filter
 2. Map
+3. Group

 We will look to manipulate the data in a SQL-like language.
 SELECT *, col1 + 1 as new_col from $data
 where col2 > 10

+MANIPULATION  SELECT $MAP COL FROM $DATA WHERE $FILTER

 # Train
 As the notion of training is embedded within the work we